Home

 "The process of hiding one's past so that there is less available evidence of having been in a different gender and social role."

-Going 'stealth' is the typically the final stage of the full-time transition by a transwoman who believes that she can successfully pass as a woman - for example changing documents in to her new female name and getting a new job as a woman.
+Going 'stealth' is the typically the final stage of the full-time transition by a transwoman who believes that she can successfully pass as a woman - for example changing documents into her female name and getting a new job as a woman.

 Going 'deep stealth' is a more dramatic step which requires eliminating all possible references and links to a former male life.
 It is typically sought by transwomen in the public eye (model, actress, reality star, ...) but also by some transwomen who have lived in the changed role for many years (married, good career, politician, ...) and now wish to complete their life known only as a woman.